Click to listen to the audio…

 Dulling the sugar spike

-This research suggests a glass of wine, with dinner, is able to make dinner a slightly lower glycemic affair.
+This research suggests a glass of wine, with dinner, is able to make dinner a slightly lower glycemic affair, giving the enzymes involved a “fighting” chance to process all the sugar, without a sugar spike.

 The absence of an enormous sugar spike, will mean that the pancreas isn’t forced to push out mass quantities of insulin, in a frantic attempt to get things back under control.